-North Seymour Island is teaming with life and is a great visitor site on Galapagos!
-You might have to give way to a passing sea lion or marine iguana.
-Blue-footed boobies nest on either side of the trail where mating pairs perform their courtship dance.
-Further along the rocky shore a strand of white sand lies inland and large flocks of sea birds are seen in massive flocks in feeding frenzies, diving into the ocean all at once; rendering a picturesque seen the same as ages long past.
-The trail in North Seymour Island turns inland to reveal the largest nesting site of the magnificent frigate bird on the Galapagos Islands.
-These huge, dark acrobats have 5 foot wingspan and males, with inflated scarlet gular pouches when on the look out for a mate.
+North Seymour Island is teeming with wildlife and is one of the best visitor sites in Galapagos!
+You may have to give way to a passing sea lion or marine iguana because they are everywhere.
+Blue-footed boobies’ nest on either side of the trail where mating pairs will perform their courtship dance.
+Further along the rocky shore a strip of white-sand lies inland and large flocks of sea birds are seen in massive flocks in feeding frenzies, diving into the ocean all at once; rendering a picturesque seen the same as ages long past.
+The trail in North Seymour Island also turns inland to reveal the largest nesting site of the magnificent frigate birds in the Galapagos Islands.
+These huge acrobats have a 5-foot wingspan and males display bright red, scarlet gular pouches when on the look out for a mate.
 These frigate birds can be seen sitting precariously on low branches watching over their chicks.

-In the morning please take the Speedboat to San Cristobal at 07h00 am.
-After your arrival you will join the tour to Kicker Rock, also called “León Dormido” (sp. sleeping lion).
-The Kicker Rock is a rock formation located on the coast of San Cristobal Island that has eroded over time creating a magnificent island in the middle of the sea, and is shaped like a giant sleeping lion, hence its name.
-The rocks are remnants of a vertical tuff stone formation and are the favorite place of several species of seabirds for shelter.
-Its main attraction is the activity of snorkeling or diving, where not only many Galapagos and hammerhead sharks can be seen at the ocean’s bottom, as well as sea turtles, manta rays, octopus, and a wide array of tropical fish can be observed.
+In the morning the speedboat to San Cristobal will leave at 7:00 am.
+Upon arrival you will join the tour to Kicker Rock, or as the locals call it, “Leon Dormido” aka Sleeping Lion.
+Kicker Rock is a large rock formation located on the coast of San Cristobal Island that has eroded over time creating a magnificent island in the middle of the sea.
+The two rocks are remnants of a vertical tuff cone formation and is a favorite of several species of seabirds looking for shelter.
+The main attraction is the snorkeling or diving activity where many Galapagos and hammerhead sharks can be seen at the ocean’s bottom, as well as sea turtles, manta rays, octopus, and a wide array of tropical fish.

 Based on the flight time, please go to the airport to take your flight back to Quito or Guayaquil.